©2008

 HOME | REPORT SIGHTINGS | PHOTOS | BIRDING | JOURNAL | ABOUT US | CHECKLISTS | MIGRATION COUNT | EVENTS | LINKS

-Goal was to determine general numbers to estimate the total population and distribution within the greater Phoenix metropolitan area.
-This baseline information will be used to track future population change and it has being included in a lovebird status article of the Arizona Birds Online journal.
+Goal is to determine general numbers to estimate the total population and distribution within the Greater Phoenix Metropolitan Area.
+This baseline information will be used to track future population change and will be included in an upcoming lovebird status article to be published on the AZFO web site.

-Survey approach: Participants were assigned specific sections of a city to survey from dawn till aproximately 2:00 pm, where they visited known and likely neighborhoods listening for lovebirds.
-Click here to hear what a Rosy-faced Lovebird Sounds Like.
-Survey included both walking and some driving.
-For each lovebird detection participants documented the closest street intersection and the number of individuals detected on census form provided.
+Basic activity: Participants will be assigned specific sections of a city which they can easily survey between 0630 and 1000 AM, where they will visit known and likely neighborhoods listening for lovebirds.
+Click here to hear what a Peach-faced Lovebird Sounds Like.
+Survey will likely include both walking and some driving, but biking would also be an excellent way to census.
+For each lovebird detection participants will document the closest street intersection and the number of individuals detected on census form provided.

 It is widely bred in captivity for commercial purposes.
 Only 3 of over 500,000 specimens exported from 1992 through 2001 were reported as specimens of wild origin.
 In captivity, they breed easily.
 A pair can breed and rear three clutches (4-5 eggs per clutch) in a season.
 There 16 or more color mutations of this species produced in captivity, of which 8 are common, 7 are established, and 1 is considered rare (Martin 2002).
 Most color mutations are bred worldwide.

-In Phoenix the Rosy-faced Lovebird was first noted breeding in the wild in 1987, and in recent years it has become a familiar and delightful part of the local avifauna.
+In Phoenix the Peach-faced Lovebird was first noted breeding in the wild in 1987, and in recent years it has become a familiar and delightful part of the local avifauna.

 In any environment it is important to understand the population and life history of non-native species and how they interact with the native avifauna.
-In addition, the Rosy-faced Lovebird is likely not established as an introduced exotic anywhere else in world.
-Providing a unique opportunity to study and understand how the Rosy-faced Lovebird has adapted to a foreign environment continents away!.
+In addition, the Peach-faced Lovebird is likely not established as an introduced exotic anywhere else in world.
+Providing a unique opportunity to study and understand how the Peach-faced Lovebird has adapted to a foreign environment continents away!.

 Other Resources: